Black Christmas (1974 film): Legacy

-Black Christmas eventually gained a cult following, and is notable for being one of the earliest slasher films.
-It went on to inspire other slasher films, the biggest one of all being John Carpenter's Halloween (which was apparently inspired by Clark suggesting what a Black Christmas sequel would be like).
+Black Christmas gained a cult following in the years after its original release, and is widely regarded by critics and film historians as one of the earliest slasher films.
+It brought together various tropes, like using point-of-view shots from the killer's perspective (common in earlier Italian giallo films), and so formulated a template for subsequent American slasher films.
+In particular, John Carpenter's Halloween (1978), which was apparently inspired by Clark suggesting what a Black Christmas sequel would be like.

 Black Christmas has been included in multiple lists in various media outlets as one of the greatest horror films ever made.
 The film ranked No. 87 on Bravo's The 100 Scariest Movie Moments.
 It was ranked at No. 67 in IndieWires The 100 Best Horror Movies of All Time, its entry stating that "the plot sounds formulaic, but Black Christmas remains timeless thanks to its terrifying and elusive killer, 'Billy', whose backstory is never revealed, as well as a foreboding ending that doesn't offer much hope for the film's Final Girl".
 Thrillist's Scott Weinberg, in his article The 75 Best Horror Movies of All Time, ranked the film at No. 48.
 Paul Schrodt of Esquire placed the film at No. 23 in his list of the 50 Best Horror Films of All Time.
 In 2017, Complex magazine named Black Christmas the 2nd-best slasher film of all time.
 The following year, Paste listed it the 3rd-best slasher film of all time, while also placing the character Jess Bradford at #1 in their list of "20 Best 'Final Girls' in Horror Movie History".

 While director Clark maintained he did not intend for the film to have political leanings, critics have noted Black Christmas is nonetheless a feminist film for its treatment of female characters—particularly Jess having agency and making the choice to have an abortion—and its portrayal of casual misogyny (as when the police initially fail to take the sorority's concerns about the phone calls and Clare's absence seriously).
 Film critic Tim Dirks of the film-review website Filmsite.org added the film to his list of films featuring the "Greatest Film Plot Twists, Film Spoilers and Surprise Endings", based on the film's major plot twists – the revelation that the real killer was hidden inside the unsearched attic, and Jess' implied murder.

 Hussey told Bravo during an interview about their 100 Scariest Movie Moments series, that when she met Steve Martin for the first time, he told her that she starred in one of his favorite films of all time.
 Hussey initially thought he was referring to Romeo and Juliet, but was surprised when Martin said it was Black Christmas and that he had seen the film 27 times.